 Using good old fashioned dish soap and hot water is a good way to clean your wooden cutting board after handling raw meat.
 Simply scrub the board with the cleaning solution using a brush to get into any knife grooves.
 Ensure you clean and rinse all sides including the ends (easy to miss) and dry with a paper towel before air drying thoroughly.

 How to clean a wooden cutting board with bleach

 If you want to ensure your surface is thoroughly disinfected, perhaps you haven't cleaned it well for a while, then put a pair of gloves on and add one tbsp bleach to about a gallon of warm water.
 Let the wooden board soak or spray on the solution and leave it for 5 minutes.
 As with the vinegar method, scrub it off and let it air dry completely.

-- Want to know more on how to clean wood countertops?
+- Want to know more on how to clean butcher-block countertops?
 We can help.

 Wooden cutting board maintenance

 - Keep them dry: As mentioned, still water can lead your wood cutting board to warp and eventually to cracking which can then be very unhygienic in the long run.